Autoware V2X

 to close this sample docker.

-Install rocker for better docker launching: rocker github link
+Install rocker for better docker launching: rocker github link and CARLA python package:

-sudo apt-get install python3-rocker
+sudo apt-get install python3-rocker && pip3 install carla

 Pull CARLA docker to host machine: